nexus-group-ai/SARA/README.md

 <br>

 ## 1) Fork this repository
-Simply fork this repository to start working on your project.
+Simply fork this repository and follow the steps below to start working on your project.

 <br>